Jamesfryer1998/BrainTumourDetection/README.md

 # Brain Tumour Detection using Convolutional Neural Networks
 This repository contains code for detecting brain tumours in MRI scans using convolutional neural networks (CNNs).
-The code can be used with two different datasets: a larger dataset containing MRI scans of brain tumours at 240 resolution, and a smaller dataset containing MRI scans of brain tumours at 144 resolution.
+The code can be used with two different datasets: a larger dataset containing MRI scans of brain tumours, and a smaller dataset containing MRI scans of brain tumours, both datasets are at 240x240 resolution.

 # Requirements
 To run the code in this repository, you will need to set up a Python environment with the necessary packages installed.
 You can create a virtual environment and install the packages listed in requirements.txt using the following commands:

 python -m venv env <br>
 source env/bin/activate <br>